InvestingGroupProject/Investing_Analysis/README.md

 In addition to understanding if there is a correlation between stock and gas prices, we would also like to use the data to answer the following questions:

 1. How has the stock market, specifically S&P500, changed in the last X years?
-2. What has contributed to the changes in gas prices in the last x years?
+2. What drives petroleum product prices?
 4. Can we predict gas or stock price behavior?

 **Communication:**